Diing54/DevOps/linux-basics/linux-commands.md

 - If either of the rwx values is swapped with - ,that means that person lacks the swapped permission eg :
 - r-x means the person has read and execute permission but lacks the write permission
 - You can change the permissions using the chmod command
+- Changing permissions using numeric notation discussed below :
+Each Permission has a numeric value :
+r = 4
+w = 2
+x  = 1
+- chmod 755 file.txt - This command sets the owner : rwx (7), Group r-x (5) and others r-x (5)
+- Changing the permissions using symbolic notation as shown below :
+u = Owner
+g = Group
+o = Others
+- chmod u+w file.txt - This adds the write permission to the Owner
+- chmod g-x file.txt - This removes the execute permission from the group
+- chmod o+r file.txt - This adds the read permission for others